Law Abiding Citizen (2009; F. Gary Gray)

-When the film opens, family man Clyde Shelton (Gerard Butler) is the victim of a vicious home invasion – two men break in, and one of them goes over the line with sadistic relish.
-Clyde is stabbed repeatedly in the chest, barely surviving his wounds, while his wife and young daughter are raped and killed in front of him.
-This is the film’s idea of a “grabber.”
-Fast forward a few days or so to the trial of the century, and hotshot young prosecutor Nick Rice (Jamie Foxx, making me long for a couple bars of “Georgia on My Mind”) is preparing to cut a plea deal, partially to save his perfect win-loss record in court.
-Nick explains to Clyde that the DNA evidence against the assailants is inconclusive, and with flimsy physical evidence there is a strong possibility that a trial will result in an acquittal.
+When the film opens, family man Clyde Shelton (Gerard Butler) is the victim of a vicious home invasion.
+Two men break into Clyde’s house, and one of them goes over the line with sadistic relish.
+Clyde gets stabbed repeatedly in the chest, barely surviving his wounds, while his wife and young daughter are raped and killed in front of him.
+This sadism is the film’s idea of a “grabber.”
+Fast forward a few days or so to the trial of the century, and hotshot young prosecutor Nick Rice (Jamie Foxx, making me long for a couple of bars of “Georgia on My Mind”) is preparing to cut a plea deal, partially to save his perfect win-loss record in court.
+Nick explains to Clyde that the DNA evidence against the assailants is inconclusive, and with flimsy physical evidence, there is a strong possibility that a trial will result in an acquittal.
 “It’s not what you know, it’s what you can prove in court,” says Nick, a perfectly logical sentiment that the film predictably finds outrageous.

-The film essentially re-imagines Les Miserables with Inspector Javert as the wronged victim of an unjust system.
-In one of many sequences that hold a knife to the throat of decency and credibility, Clyde poses as a cop in order to capture the paroled rapist, and takes him back to a homemade torture chamber.
-As any grieving father would, Clyde systematically tortures, castrates, decapitates, eviscerates, and otherwise defiles the man, rigs a mirror so he’s forced to see the entire thing, attaches a photo of his wife and child so that they can “watch,” films the entire act, and personally delivers the tape to Nick’s preteen daughter, who pops it right into the player.
+The film re-imagines Les Miserables with Inspector Javert as the wronged victim of an unjust system.
+In one of many sequences that hold a knife to the throat of decency and credibility, Clyde poses as a cop to capture the paroled rapist and takes him back to a homemade torture chamber.
+As any grieving father would, Clyde systematically tortures, castrates, decapitates, eviscerates and otherwise defiles the man.
+Then Clyde rigs a mirror, so his victim is forced to see the entire thing, and even attaches a photo of his wife and child so that they can “watch.”
+Of course, Clyde films the whole act, and personally delivers the tape to Nick’s preteen daughter, who pops it right into the player.
 It is right here that I should point out that Clyde represents the film’s idea of an uncompromising moral center.

-All of this murder and malfeasance is linked back to Clyde, who is arrested at his home while Nick watches, a dynamic that the film finds deliciously ironic (it isn’t – Nick prosecutes mass murderers for a living).
-Clyde is sent to prison, but his plan only deepens in intrigue and scope from his cell – with his encyclopedic knowledge of legal loopholes, Clyde is able to manipulate his way through the legal and penal systems, eventually landing into solitary confinement.
+All of this murder and mischief is linked back to Clyde, who is arrested at his home while Nick watches, a dynamic that the film finds deliciously ironic (it isn’t – Nick prosecutes mass murderers for a living).
+Clyde gets sent to prison, but his plan only deepens in intrigue and scope from his cell – with his encyclopedic knowledge of legal loopholes, Clyde can manipulate his way through the legal and penal systems, eventually landing into solitary confinement.
 Even after Clyde is taken into custody, revenge murders keep occurring, leading Nick to believe there may be an accomplice on the outside.
 Eventually, this happens:

 Naturally, Gray and Wimmer believe their perverted morality is instructive.
-Clyde is defined by his rage against the system, so while his methods are portrayed as uncompromising and occasionally over-the-top, the film wants us to understand the righteousness of his cause.
-He is teaching us a lesson in justice (and, unwittingly, in the misuse of irony), toppling an unfair system, and attempting to create a new form of justice that can’t be gamed and manipulated by the so-called Constitution.
-In order to do this, he has to kill and maim a lot of people, simultaneously putting a major metropolitan city in a heightened state of terror, but it’s OK – after all, he’s a grieving husband and father.
+Clyde is defined by his rage against the system, so while his methods get portrayed as uncompromising and occasionally over-the-top, the film wants us to understand the righteousness of his cause.
+He is teaching us a lesson about justice (and, unwittingly, in the misuse of irony), toppling an unfair system, and attempting to create a new form of justice that can’t be gamed and manipulated by the so-called Constitution.
+To do this, he has to kill and maim a lot of people, simultaneously putting a major metropolitan city in a heightened state of terror, but it’s OK – after all, he’s a grieving husband and father.

-But wait a minute…by inflicting a wave of mass murder on the Philadelphia justice system, Clyde also created a new generation of grieving family members.
-Clyde may view the dozens of anonymous lawyers that he incinerated in a series of car bomb explosions as guilty-by-association proprietors of an unjust legal system who deserved to die, but it’s unlikely that their spouses, parents, siblings, and children would have felt the same way.
-That’s a major potential dent in the supposed righteousness of Clyde’s elaborate revenge scheme, but Gray “solves” this riddle by never showing or mentioning the families of his victims, instead putting the focus on Nick’s troubled family.
+But wait a minute.
+By inflicting a wave of mass murder on the Philadelphia justice system, Clyde also created a new generation of grieving family members.
+Clyde may view the dozens of anonymous lawyers that he incinerated in a series of car bomb explosions as guilt-by-association proprietors of an unjust legal system who deserved to die, but it’s unlikely that their spouses, parents, siblings, and children would have felt the same way.
+That’s a significant potential dent in the supposed righteousness of Clyde’s elaborate revenge scheme, but Gray “solves” this riddle by never showing or mentioning the families of his victims, putting the focus on Nick’s troubled family instead.